ErpNetDocs/tech/advanced/concepts/object-relational-mapping.md

 Internally, the systems use **objects** because it's much easier to process them.
 Objects already have all necessary attributes related together and there's no need to use identifiers or table relations.

-#### Conclusion:
+**Conclusion**

 This is only an introduction to the topic of object-relational mapping.

 A deeper look would exceed the developer details of the subject.